 - Does not interfere with potential native nerve regeneration

-- Dynamic smile can look artificial
+- Dynamic smile can look artificial4

 Summary